mobxjs/mobx-state-tree/README.md

     -   (Typescript) `types.frozen<TypeScriptType>(...)` - provide a typescript type, to help in strongly typing the field (design time only)
 -   `types.compose(name?, type1...typeX)`, creates a new model type by taking a bunch of existing types and combining them into a new one.
 -   `types.reference(targetType)` creates a property that is a reference to another item of the given `targetType` somewhere in the same tree.
 See [references](#references) for more details.
--   `types.safeReference(targetType)` is like a standard reference, except that it accepts the undefined value by default and automatically sets itself to undefined (when the parent is a model) / removes itself from arrays and maps when the reference it is pointing to gets detached/destroyed.
+-   `types.weakReference(targetType)` is like a standard reference, except that it accepts the undefined value by default and automatically sets itself to undefined (when the parent is a model) / removes itself from arrays and maps when the reference it is pointing to gets detached/destroyed.
 See [references](#references) for more details.

 ## Property types